 Members were asked to note that existing data from the contracts register revealed that the £50,000 threshold for key decisions covered many projects, particularly as lots of contracts lasted for multiple years.
 The Committee was advised that the majority of Councils had traditionally set the key decision limit at the EU procurement threshold level of £179,000.
 Locally, key decision thresholds had been set at £50,000 at Wyre Forest District Council and at £164,176 at Worcester City Council, prior to a change to the authority's governance structure.
 In the West Midlands region, Birmingham City Council had set their Capital expenditure threshold at £1 million and Revenue threshold at £500,000, with the threshold for Chief Officers being £200,000.
-Solihull Metropolitan Borough Council's threshold was £500,000.
+Solihull Metropolitan Borough Council's threshold was £500,000 and City of Wolverhampton Council's threshold was £250,000.
 Some Councils did not publicise a threshold.

-The Committee was informed that, should Members decide to change the threshold for key decisions with significant financial implications, Members would not be required to make any changes to the Council's existing Officer Scheme of Delegations.
+The Committee was informed that, should Members decide to change the threshold for key decisions with signficant financial implications, Members would not be required to make any changes to the Council's existing Officer Scheme of Delegations.